 High-rise living is prevalent in the modern township of urban areas.
-The fast urbanisation sprawling thus has prompted the architects to re-think on feasible and sustainable housing solutions.
-This is exemplified by The Melodia Residences design proposal by NRY Architects located in Sungai Besi, an outskirt area in the south of Kuala Lumpur.
+The fast urbanisation sprawling thus has prompted the architects to re-think feasible and sustainable housing solutions.
+This is exemplified by The Quaver Residences design proposal by NRY Architects located in Sungai Besi, an outskirt area in the south of Kuala Lumpur.